A copy of the insurance identification (ID) card issued by an insurance carrier or by a self-insured.

 and is signed by a licensed insurance agent or broker.
 Binders are issued when a new policy is created and serves as a temporary proof of insurance

 document.
 This is valid for 30 or 60 days.
 If the customer submits a binder, they will be required to submit proof of insurance again once the binder

 expires.
 If they cannot provide proof in the form of any acceptable forms of insurance, they will be required to serve the suspension or;

 A copy of an application for insurance to the Pennsylvania Assigned Risk Plan which contains all of the information required to appear on the ID

 card, excluding the policy number, and is signed by a licensed producer (insurance agent).

-A copy of a letter from the insurance carrier that verifies the proof of financial responsibility of the insured on official company letterhead signed by an insurance agent or authorized representative of the insurance company.
+A copy of a letter from the insurance carrier that verifies the proof of financial responsibility of the insured on official company letterhead signed by an underwriter of the insurance company.